 BRC 8 Site Security and Food Defence definition: “Systems shall protect products, premises and brands from malicious actions while under the control of the site.”

 Whether the threat is from internal malicious contamination or from a third party with a grievance or the adulterated supply of ingredients, it is all addressed by an effective food defence plan.
 Food defence covers vulnerabilities throughout the entire supply chain; it is not just about site security.
 RQA offers a comprehensive modular approach to working with clients in the very important area of food defence, see below for more details on these services.

-An RQA consultant will work with you to develop your food defence plan.
+An RQA consultant will work with you to develop your threat assessment and food defence plan.
 This will typically follow the following format: